Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Who is eligible?

-• Those nominated must be active teaching members of their post-secondary institution’s faculty, with a normal load for their discipline, level, or term of appointment as determined by their nominating institution.
+• Those nominated must be active teaching members of their post-secondary institution’s faculty, with a standard teaching load for their discipline, level, or term of appointment as determined by their nominating institution.

-• Chairs and department heads who continue to teach a minimum of half a normal teaching load are eligible for nomination.
+• Chairs and department heads who continue to teach a minimum of half a standard teaching load are eligible for nomination.

 • A nominee for each award may be selected according to a procedure established by the post-secondary institution and need not have received an institutional award.